 Overall, I am very bad at updating the news section of my website, but I’m brainstorming ways to be more engaged for my two readers (hi, Mom).
 In the meantime, I wanted to make a post about the work I had published in 2020.
 Early in the covid-19 pandemic, I wrote an essay about not…… Continue reading Recent Publications

 In March, I found out that I won the Big Sky, Small Prose writing contest.
 It was a total surprise to say the least.
 The little piece, just over 600 words, was something I just churned out after last year’s August 5th floods.
 It was a quick response, a thought experiment about this city that is surrounded by…… Continue reading “Water” is out now!

 My short story, “Tusk,” came out this week in Amazon’s literary journal Day One.
 This is incredibly exciting, both because I’ve put literal years of work into the story and because Day One has some serious reach.
 The editor, Morgan Parker wrote a really lovely letter to readers.
-She said she loved the “eerie, southern gothic vibe” and wrote that “Even amid the menacing landscape and violent undertones of this story, I found an exciting shift in Sylvie’s confidence and ambition—the mark of all great heroines.”
+She said she loved the “eerie, southern gothic vibe” and…… Continue reading Day One 4.28

 This is my website.
 You can read about me here.
 You can read some of my writing here.
 You should definitely follow my dog’s fan page here.